 Pin Me for Later!

-The Andreas Canyon Trail Hike in Palm Springs
+Andreas Canyon Trail Basics

-Palm Springs is a fun and colorful town full of mid-century modern architecture and manicured lawns nestled inside and between the California deserts.
-It is the place to go for fun in the sun, mineral pools, and sweeping views of the surrounding valleys.
+Palm Springs is a fun and colorful town full of mid-century modern architecture and manicured lawns nestled in and between the California deserts.

-Where Is Andreas Canyon Trail?
+Where is Andreas Canyon Trail?

 Andreas Canyon is located just minutes south of Downtown Palm Springs, inside of Indian Canyons.
 It’s an easy drive no matter where in Palm Springs you are staying.

-Indian Canyons’ hours vary throughout the year.
-From October 1 – July 4, the hours are 8am-5pm daily.
-From July 5 – September 30, the hours are 7:30 am – 5pm on weekends only (Friday – Sunday).
+- From July 5 – September 30, the hours are 7:30 am – 5pm on weekends only (Friday – Sunday).

 How Much Does Indian Canyons Cost?